 Nick Ferrio, Leanne Betasamosake Simpson, Ansley Simpson at the Native North America Gathering (Chris Gergley photo)

 "Road Salt" followed, a story/song/poem about the friendship between a crow and a deer.
-Its guitar interplay and voices spoken and sung washed over the still tender room with love, blessed.
-A song described by Leanne as an "eagle song" continued the short set, culminating in an empathetic interpretation of "I Pity The Country" by Willie Dunn, a devastating song given an added dimension of poignancy considering the night's events and our proximity to the Parliament buildings.
+Its guitar interplay and voices spoken and sung washed over the still tender room with love.
+A song described by Leanne as an "eagle song" came next, culminating in an empathetic interpretation of "I Pity The Country" by Willie Dunn, a devastating number at the best of times, given an added dimension of poignancy considering the night's events and our proximity to the Parliament buildings.
 Now sitting in the audience, it brought me back in time...

 The NAC screen lowered once more and Willie appeared to those assembled, performing "Buffalo Song" with a power and grit rarely heard in folk music.
-Willie's tough vocals clashed against his aggressive strumming arm moving up and down with both eyes closed shut, tranced out, and intense.
-To have Alanis Obomsawin with us to segue from her clip of Willie into her set was a gift from the creator.
-At 85 years of age and with over fifty films under her belt (the most recent, Our People Will Be Healed, is essential viewing) Alanis has recently returned to the performing after a lengthy absence.
-Active as a singer and drummer since the mid-1960s, she was responsible for bringing together a variety of Indigenous talent (traditional and contemporary) at the Mariposa Folk Festival for years and is now singing onstage again.
+Willie's tough vocals clashed against his aggressive strumming, his arm moving up and down with both eyes closed shut, tranced out, and intense.
+To have Alanis Obomsawin with us, to segue from her footage of Willie into her own set was a gift from the creator.
+At 85 years of age and with over fifty films under her belt (the most recent, Our People Will Be Healed, is a must see) Alanis has recently returned to singing onstage after a lengthy absence.
 Incredible.